jsr6720/goodreads-csv-to-md/README.md

 Takes an exported Goodreads CSV and generates markdown files targeting jekyll md template

-They[citation needed](https://xkcd.com/285/) say the brain can't tell the difference between audio books and physical books, majority of this list was consumed via audioCD during my commute to/from work.
+They [citation needed](https://xkcd.com/285/) say the brain can't tell the difference between audio books and physical books, majority of this list was consumed via audioCD during my commute to/from work.

 ### Steps to generate md files